-Flutist Stacey Russell has received many recognitions for her achievements as a performer, teacher, and collaborator.
-Stacey is the Instructor of Music at Beaufort County Community College and Adjunct Instructor of Music at Nash Community College, North Carolina Wesleyan College, and Pamlico Community College.
-Russell holds the Doctor of Musical Arts in flute performance from the University of South Carolina.
+Flutist Stacey Russell has received recognition for her achievements as a performer, teacher, and collaborator.
+Stacey is the full-time Instructor of Music at Beaufort County Community College and Adjunct Instructor of Music at Nash Community College and Pamlico Community College.
+A 2018 Blackboard Exemplary Course Award Winner, Russell holds the Doctor of Musical Arts in flute performance from the University of South Carolina.

 Stacey maintains a full private studio in Greenville, North Carolina.
 She enjoys the unique challenges of each grade level, and her students range from 5 years of age to adults.
-Stacey currently serves on the board of the SC Flute Society, and is a member of the Raleigh Area Flute Association.
+Stacey currently serves as President of the SC Flute Society, and is a member of the Raleigh Area Flute Association.

 Stacey has accepted a position as Adjunct Instructor of Music at Pamlico Community College in Grantsboro, NC, beginning this fall.
 She will be working with Pamlico Correctional Institution.
 August 2018.

 Stacey has been elected President (2-year term) for the South Carolina Flute Society.
 April 2018.